 - Repetitions performed

 This accelerated rate of progress, however, will not last forever.
 Once you reach a point where you are unable to progress in the above fashion every time you lift, it is time to switch to an intermediate program.
-The 8 week routine and powerbuilding program are both excellent options.
+The 8 week routine, powerbuilding program and Ivysaur 4-4-8 are all excellent options.

 Note: the amount of weight you lift does not determine whether you are a novice–it is the ability to progress that does.